 Ukemi can be understood to literally mean; receiving body , or receive with the body.
 It is what uke (受) ; whoever receives the technique; does when nage (投げ - thrower) or tori (取り- grabber) applies a technique.

 First, you will learn how to fall from a sitting position, then from a squatting position, then progress from a standing position.
-There are three core principles to be learnt;
+There are three core principles to be learned;

 Trust: There is a trust between Tori and Uke.
 When you are taking ukemi, you accept that you will be placed in a vulnerable position, so you need to trust your partner to apply technique in a controlled manner with only necessary force and speed to allow you both to learn and practice safely.
 Always talk to your tori and create a good training dialog.

 Form.
-There are proscribed methods to performing ukemi safely for different throwing techniques.
-Learn the basic forms and tweak to suit your tori's application, your body type and size.
+There are prescribed methods for performing ukemi safely for different throwing techniques.
+Learn the basic forms and tweak to suit your tori's application, your body type, and size.

 Relaxation.
 No matter what type of ukemi you attempt to perform, relax your body as you receive throws and meet the mat.
-Never Hold Your breath.
-Breath out as you reach the ‘point of no return’ as this will naturally help you to relax.
-With time and practice your body will learn to relax as you get more familiar with the feeling of the technique being applied; finally with it becomeing a naturally stored response.
+Never hold your breath.
+Breathe out as you reach the ‘point of no return’ as this will naturally help you to relax.
+With time and practice your body will learn to relax as you get more familiar with the feeling of the technique being applied; finally with it becoming a naturally stored response.